sergeinack3/PowerEduc/filter/mathjaxloader/readme_powereduc.txt

-Description of MathJAX library integration in Moodle
+Description of MathJAX library integration in PowerEduc
 ====================================================

 * Default MathJax version: 2.7.9
 * License: Apache 2.0
 * Source: https://www.mathjax.org/

-This library is not shipped with Moodle, but this filter is provided, which can be used to correctly load MathJax into a page from the CDN.
+This library is not shipped with PowerEduc, but this filter is provided, which can be used to correctly load MathJax into a page from the CDN.
 Alternatively you can download the entire library and install it locally, then use this filter to load that local version.